Realistic galaxy image simulation via score-based generative models: Results

 \subsection{Domain transfer}

 The DDPM can also be used to make another input image resemble a DESI Legacy Survey observation.
 To perform this domain transfer, we first run the forward process for $T$ iterations.
 We then take the noisy image, and run the reverse process.
 This results in a DESI Legacy Survey-like observation that shares high level features with the input image.
 Figure~\ref{fig_transfer} demonstrates this technique on cartoons, setting $T = 600$.
+If $T$ is set at a high value, the DDPM produces an image that more closely resembles one that might be found in the training set.
+However, fine detail in the conditioning image is lost as it is erased by the forward noise addition process.
 The cartoon input is transformed into an image resembling it, but with the properties of a DESI survey image.
 Once the cartoon images have been `DESI-fied', we can search for the nearest neighbour in pixelspace in the real dataset, and this is shown as a final column in Figure~\ref{fig_transfer}.
 Thus, this approach paves the way for pixel-based searching of large survey imaging databases.
 For example, one could potentially sketch a particular morphology or configuration (e.g. an Einstein ring), apply the model tailored to that survey and then recover the best match in the real data.
 One could also apply this technique to inject realism into simulated galaxies, such as those predicted by hydrodynamical simulations.

-We intend to explore this in a follow up work.
+Since the first release of this paper \citet{cite_preechakul2021} and \citet{cite_saharia2021} have both explored image-to-image translation with a score-based model. \citet{cite_preechakul2021} showed that DDPMs can produce semantically meaningful embeddings, given an appropriate architecture.
+In their paper, they demonstrate that their autoencoding DDPM can interpolate along the embedding space and age and de-age images of faces.
+In astronomy, one can imagine using a `survey' embedding to interpolate between surveys.

+\citet{cite_saharia2021} took a different approach and explicitly trained their model to reverse the forward process of an ill-posed inverse problem.
+For an ill-posed inverse problem such as noise addition, one can define the forward process in a classical way, and use a DDPM in the inverse process to retrieve the uncorrupted image. \citet{cite_saharia2021} did this and showed that a DDPM can colourise greyscale images, and remove JPEG compression artefacts.

+For more difficult problems that do not have a well defined forward process, we can use a model similar to that introduced in \citet{cite_sasaki2021} to translate between two different image domains.
+We intend to explore astronomy related image-to-image translation applications more deeply in follow up work.

-\subsection{A fun aside: fake Astronomy Picture of the Day}
+\subsection{A fun aside: mock Astronomy Picture of the Day}

 As a fun aside, we have trained a DDPM on images from NASA's Astronomy Picture of the Day (APOD) archive.
 The dataset comprises 11,428 RGB JPEG images resized to a $256\times256$ shape.
 We trained this model for 900,000 global steps on a single V100 GPU.
 This allows us to generate new APODs that do not actually exist.
 Figure~\ref{fig_apod} shows a curated sample of `AI-APODs' generated from this model.
 We leave it to the reader to critically assess their merits, but some common themes are apparent: images resembling nebulae, galaxies, landscapes, moons, and aurorae are present.
 Random AI-APODs generated from the model can be found at \url{http://mjjsmith.com/thisisnotanapod}, and a Twitter bot will post images at \url{https://twitter.com/ThisIsNotAnApod}.